gethinode/hinode/content/post/mk-partners-may-giveaway-is-live.md

   "date": "2021-05-04T20:22:49.000Z",
-  "title": "MK Partners’ May Giveaway is Live!", "Slug": "mk-partners-may-giveaway-is-live", "description": "It’s officially May and, maybe for the first time in 21 years, we made it through the end of April without seeing a thousand gifs of Justin Timberlake singing “it’s gonna be May”!
-That also means it’s time for a brand new <a href="https://gleam.io/HO4VM/mk-partners-may-giveaway">MK Partners’ Giveaway</a>!
-The contest is open now and we’ve kept in the expanded entry options from last month..", "tags": ["giveaway","contests","contests-and-giveaways","salesforce","google-home-mini"], "author": {
+  "title": "MK Partners’ May Giveaway is Live!", "Slug": "mk-partners-may-giveaway-is-live", "description": "It’s officially May and, maybe for the first time in 21 years, we made it through the end of April without seeing a thousand gifs of Justin Timberlake singing “it’s gonna be May”!", "tags": ["giveaway","contests","contests-and-giveaways","salesforce","google-home-mini"], "author": {
     "name": Chris Stegall,